awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 + How to add overrides to AWS CloudFormation resources and property definitions
 + How to directly define low\-level AWS CloudFormation resources without an AWS construct

-You can also find more information about how to work directly with the AWS CloudFormation layer in [AWS Construct Library](aws_construct_lib.md)\.
+For more information about how to work directly with the AWS CloudFormation layer, see the [AWS Construct Library](aws_construct_lib.md)\.

 ## Accessing Low\-Level Resources<a name="cfn_layer_low_level"></a>